Estudillo22/SAP-tracker/Modules/README.md

 Allows the user to select the area where the particle is located using the mouse.

 ### - `tracinkgParticleCSRT()`
-Tracks the particle and computes its position in all frames of the video or until it reaches the last frame number set by the user.
+Tracks the particle and computes its position in all video frames or until it reaches the last frame number set by the user.

 ### - `ShowTracking()`
 Plots the trajectory obtained with the `trackingParticleCSRT()` function.